-Tegan Jovanka (Janet Fielding) was an Australian female from Earth and Gatwick flight stewardess, who made the mistake of wandering into the Tardis in Logopolis – 1980 on her way to work, believing the Tardis to be a real phone box.
+Tegan Jovanka (Janet Fielding), was an Australian female from Earth and Gatwick flight stewardess – who made the mistake of wandering into the Tardis, in Logopolis – 1980; on her way to work, believing the Tardis – to be a real police-phone box.

-The Fifth Doctor made several unsuccessful attempts to return Tegan to Gatwick in her own time, usually missing the mark considerably Four To Doomsday – 1982, The Visitation- 1982 and Time Flight – 1982. – the latter saw Tegan finally returned to Heathrow, in the correct time period eventually.
+The Fifth Doctor, made several unsuccessful attempts to return Tegan to Gatwick – in her own time period, usually missing the mark considerably Four To Doomsday – 1982, The Visitation- 1982 and Time Flight – 1982. – the latter saw Tegan finally returned to Heathrow, in the correct time period eventually.

-Tegan was brash and short tempered and frequently bickered with Adric, Nyssa and later Turlough – who she mistrusted intensely.
-But this was a really a coping mechanism to deal with the adventures she found herself in.
-The Doctor frequently comforted her by calling her “Braveheart – Tegan!”.
+Tegan was brash and short tempered – and frequently bickered with Adric, Nyssa and later Turlough – the latter who she mistrusted intensely.
+But this was a really a coping mechanism to deal with the high-stakes adventures, she found herself in.
+The Doctor frequently comforted her by calling her “Braveheart!”.

-After returning to her correct time period, Tegan got fired from her stewardess job and rejoined the Fifth Doctor’s crew again, bumped into him in a Dutch airport in Arc Of Infinity – 1983 .
+After returning to her correct time-period.
+Tegan got fired from her stewardess job and rejoined the Fifth Doctor’s crew again, bumping into him in a Dutch airport in Arc Of Infinity – 1983 .

-She eventually left for good after the battle between Human and Dalek’s in Resurrection Of The Daleks – 1984, sickened by the carnage and needless waste of life.
+She eventually left the Doctor’s company for good, after the battle between Human and Daleks – in Resurrection Of The Daleks – 1984, sickened by the carnage and needless waste of life.